lisajamhoury/simple-peer-wrapper/README.md

 # simple-peer-wrapper

-Simple-peer-wrapper provides a [signaling server](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Signaling_and_video_calling) client for [simple-peer](https://github.com/feross/simple-peer).
+Simple-peer-wrapper provides a server and peer client for [simple-peer-server](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Signaling_and_video_calling) and [simple-peer](https://github.com/feross/simple-peer).
 It is meant to be used with [simple-peer-server](https://github.com/lisajamhoury/simple-peer-server) as the signaling server.

 # Why use simple-peer-wrapper

 WebRTC peer connections are an excellent tool for building synchronous drawing, dancing, text, or video applications.

-[Simple-peer](https://github.com/feross/simple-peer) is an excellent library for creating WebRTC peer connections, however, it does not include a signaling server, which is necessary for establishing the peer connections used by simple-peer.
+[Simple-peer](https://github.com/feross/simple-peer) is an great library for creating WebRTC peer connections, however, it does not include a signaling server, which is responsible for creating the initial connections between peers.

 # How simple-peer-wrapper works